sourcegraph/handbook/content/talent/types_of_interviews.md

 #### Enterprise AE team collaboration with Customer Engineering

-- Interviewer(s): Coming soon.
+- Interviewer(s): Two individual contibutor Customer Engineers
-- Duration: Coming soon.
+- Duration: 30-minutes
 - Details: the purpose of this stage in the interview process is to evaluate your technical depth and aptitude for learning about the products you sell, as well as your ability to work effectively as a team with our Customer Engineers.
 Please come prepared to explain the technical underpinnings of the product(s) you sell today, how you work with Customer Engineers to learn more, and translate that into value to customers and prospects.

 ### **Regional Sales Director**